inpsyde/reusable-workflows/docs/automatic-release.md

 - `composer.json`
 - `package-lock.json`
 - `package.json`
-- `style.css`, `index.php` or your custom main file which will be automatically discovered by the workflow
+- `style.css` or the main plugin file (automatically discovered by the workflow)

 By default, every push to the `main` and `next` branches will release a stable version, and every push to the `alpha` and `beta` branches will create a pre-release version.